Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 Britton Lectures

-This is series of four lectures by an internationally renowned mathematician that has been held annually since 1978.
-There is also a reception at the University Club.
-The list of exceptional past Britton lecturers and the themes of their talks are available on the Britton Lectures webpage.
-These lectures were made possible by a generous endowment by former faculty member Dr Ron Britton.
+This is a series of four lectures over the course of one week by an internationally renowned mathematician; please visit the Britton Lectures webpage for a list of past Britton lecturers and topics.
+These lectures were made possible by a generous endowment from former faculty member Dr. Ron Britton.

 Evelyn Nelson Lectures

-An annual lecture held since 1991 on foundations of mathematics to honour the memory of former faculty member Evelyn Nelson.
-The list of past lectures is given on the Evelyn Nelson Lectures webpage.
+An annual lecture held since 1991 on foundations of mathematics to honour the memory of former faculty member, Dr. Evelyn Nelson; please visit the Evelyn Nelson webpage for a list of past lectures.

 Symposium Day (June)